 Rather than human blood, Toxorhynchites mosquitoes feed on mosquito larvae.
 Toxorhynchites splendens, a native species of Australia, is known to prey on yellow fever mosquito larvae near its natural habitat.
 The species has been effective in controlling populations of other blood-sucking mosquito species.

 Female Culex pilosus | Image Courtesy: Michelle Cutwa-Francis

 Culex is perhaps one of the most dangerous mosquito genus known to humans.
-Many species of the Culex genus function as a major vector for diseases such as West Nile fever, Japanese encephalitis, Western/Eastern equine encephalitis, as well as filariasis.
+Many species of the Culex genus, function as a major vector for diseases such as West Nile fever, Japanese encephalitis, Western/Eastern equine encephalitis, and filariasis.
 Researches are currently underway to determine Culex mosquitoes’ ability to transmit the Zika virus.